Best Health Insurance for Physicians in 2025 (Find the Top 10 Companies Here)

 - Limited Access: Cigna might not be available in all areas, which could make it harder for some physicians to get steady healthcare options.

-- Higher Deductibles for Comprehensive: Physicians opting for more comprehensive plans may face higher deductibles with Cigna, increasing healthcare expenses.
+- Higher Deductibles: Physicians opting for more comprehensive plans may face higher deductibles with Cigna, increasing healthcare costs.

 #8 – MetLife: Best for Global Reach